nestjs-enhanced/nestjs-enhanced/packages/pg-boss/README.md

 }
 ```
 Here, `job` represents the current job being processed in the queue, and next is a callback function that, when called, moves on to the next middleware in the queue (or finalizes the job if there are no more middlewares).

+### Future:

+- Wrap `pg-boss` into a `SchedulingService` to avoid direct interaction and to simplify interactions with pg-boss
+- Create new `queue` package that hooks into `pg-boss` or other types of queueing services